DataDog/documentation/content/en/synthetics/private_locations/configuration.md

 `logFormat`
 : **Type**: String <br>
 **Default**: `pretty`<br>
-Format log output between `"pretty"`, and `"json"`.
+Format log output between `"compact"`, `"pretty"`, `"pretty-compact"`, and `"json"`.
 Setting your log format to `json` allows you to have these logs automatically parsed when collected by Datadog.

 `verbosity`
 : **Type**: Number <br>